kartoza/TheKartozaHandbook/docs/src/gis/cartography/cartography-guidelines.md

 8. **Plan your layout.** If you are making a print map, it can be useful to roughly plan where all the elements such as map, legend, photos or graphics e.t.c. will appear on your layout.
 That will influence some decisions in your cartography and will help you to organise your work plan.
 9. **Create a set of guidelines.** Create some rules for yourself to follow.
 Life gets a lot easier when you have a framework to construct your work on than when you are just 'winging it'.
 10. Use the **QGIS QuickOSM Plugin** to quickly establish a baseline set of layers for your map. ![QuickOSM](img/quick-osm.png).

+## Map Layout

+A typical map, whether on paper or on a web page, consists of not only the map image, but also other elements that support the map:

+> A **title** tells the reader what the map is about, including the purpose or theme, and perhaps the region covered.
+> A **legend** or **key** explains the meaning of the symbols on the map
+> A **neatline** may frames the entire map image, although many maps use negative space to set the map apart
+> A **compass rose** or **north arrow** provides orientation
+> **Inset maps** may serve several purposes, such as showing the context of the main map in a larger area, showing more detail for a subset of the main map, showing a separated but related area, or showing related themes for the same region.
+> A **bar scale** or other indication of scale translates between map measurements and real distances.
+> **Illustrations** may be included to help explain the map subject or add aesthetic appeal.
+> **Explanatory text** may discuss the subject further
+> **Metadata** declares the sources, date, authorship, projection, or other information about the construction of the map.

+Composing and arranging all of the elements on the page involves just as much design skill and knowledge of how readers will use the map as designing the map image itself.
+Page composition serves several purposes, including directing the reader's attention, establishing a particular aesthetic feel, clearly stating the purpose of the map, and making the map easier to understand and use.
+Therefore, Page layout follows many of the same principles of Composition above, including figure-ground and Visual hierarchy, as well as aesthetic principles adopted from Graphic design, such as balance and the use of White space (visual arts).
+In fact, this aspect of cartographic design has more in common with graphic design than any other part of the craft.

 ## Mantras